nitrimandylis/Petal.AI/README.md

 - **Swift**: The primary programming language used to develop the app, providing a native experience on iPhone devices.
 - **SwiftUI**: Apple's declarative framework used to build the user interface with clean and scalable code.
 - **GPT-2**: A pre-trained language model that has been fine-tuned for the purpose of serving as a personal learning assistant.
-- **Core Data / UserDefaults**: For storing the user's progress, recent messages, and app state.
-- **Firebase**: Optionally, can be used for storing user data or handling chat logs for a more personalized experience.

 ### GPT-2 Fine-Tuning:
 - **Hugging Face Transformers**: A library used to fine-tune the GPT-2 model with a custom dataset of learning materials, ensuring the AI is capable of responding accurately to user queries.